-When we are seeking to stimulate curiosity and have life-long learners, we always work on improving our curricular and co-curricular programs.
+when we are seeking to stimulate curiosity and have life-long learners, we always work on improving our curricular and co-curricular programs.

-Maker Class is great place to boost students' imagination and creativity and to teach them how to use critical thinking skills, flexibility, and innovation and problem- solving skills needed for the 21st century.
+Engineering and coding classroom is great place to boost students' imagination and creativity and to teach them how to use critical thinking skills, flexibility, and innovation and problem- solving skills needed for the 21st century.